- Arrival to Campus & Room Keys

 Forest City, Iowa 50436

 Please note that housing damage deposit is separate from the $100 tuition deposit and is held in the student account to cover any damage charges that the student does not pay once the end-of the-year billing is sent.
-Damage deposits stay on file until the student graduates, transfers or withdraw and are refundable within a few weeks after the time you check out of the residence hall.
+Damage deposits stay on file until the student graduates, transfers, withdraws or withdraws from housing, and are refundable within a few weeks after checking out of the residence hall.
 If damages or other charges are incurred by the student (or unknown persons in the student's room or on their floor/residence hall) this amount will be taken from the deposit.
 The student can request their damage deposit from the business office once they have left Waldorf.

 Waldorf has a policy of charging a prorated amount to all residents for unnecessary damages that may occur on floors or in common areas of the residence halls made by unidentified persons.
 The residence halls are operated on a self-sustaining basis with no provision in the budget for the cost of materials and labor to repair undue damage.
 However, no charges are levied against students for the normal or expected wear and tear on facilities, furnishings or equipment.
 Whenever possible, Waldorf prefers to charge unnecessary damage costs directly to the student(s) responsible.
 Thus, we encourage all students to take an active role in discouraging careless or destructive behavior in their rooms, on their floors and in their residence halls.

-Housing assignment letters are sent to students toward the end of July.
-These letters contain as much information as possible concerning the student's room, meal plan, parking permit and mailbox for the fall semester.
-These assignment letters also provide students with information concerning their roommate and contact information should they plan to connect before the semester begins.
+Housing assignment letters are sent to students in early July.
+These letters contain as much information as possible concerning the student's room, meal plan, parking permit and mailbox, as well as the student's roommate and contact information for the fall semester.